rust-lang/rfcs/text/0000-delegation-of-implementation.md

 ## Compiler plugin

 I was suggested to write a compiler plugin.
 But I was also told that [type information is not accessible][type_information] (unless you can annotate the delegated trait yourself, which implies you must own it).
-Moreover I'm not sure a plugin could easily solve the partial delegation cases.
+The problem is that delegation requires to analyse the signatures of methods to be delegated and this is as far as I know not currently possible.

 [type_information]: http://stackoverflow.com/questions/32641466/when-writing-a-syntax-extension-can-i-look-up-information-about-types-other-tha